zehua0417/checkmate.nvim/README.md

 ---    | vim.log.levels.INFO
 ---    | vim.log.levels.TRACE
 ---    | vim.log.levels.WARN)?
---- Should print log output to a scratch buffer
---- Open with `:Checkmate debug_log`
----@field use_buffer boolean
 --- Should print log output to a file
 --- Open with `:Checkmate debug_file`
 ---@field use_file boolean
 --- The default path on-disk where log files will be written to.
 --- Defaults to `~/.local/share/nvim/checkmate/current.log` (Unix) or `C:\Users\USERNAME\AppData\Local\nvim-data\checkmate\current.log` (Windows)
 ---@field file_path string?

----@alias checkmate.Action "toggle" | "create"
+--- Should print log output to a scratch buffer
+--- Open with `:Checkmate debug_log`
+---@field use_buffer boolean

 ---@class checkmate.TodoMarkers
 ---@field unchecked string Character used for unchecked items
 ---@field checked string Character used for checked items

 ---@class checkmate.StyleSettings Customize the style of markers and content
 ---@field list_marker_unordered vim.api.keyset.highlight Highlight settings for unordered list markers (-,+,*)